jeandavid/jeandavid.github.io/README.md

 ## Hobbies
 I love playing and watching football.
 I read the Wall Street Journal daily, the Economist weekly.
 Every day I learn something new on the technology I use, whether from medium.com, WWDC videos or one of the many swift newsletters I have subscribed to.
-And of course, I love to hang out with my wife and our two amazing young daughters.
+And of course, I love to hang out with my wife and our two amazing daughters.